cakephp/docs/en/views/json-and-xml-views.rst

    types.
 You can also set the component up with the ``viewClassMap`` setting, to map types to your custom classes and/or map other data types.

-.. versionadded:: 2.3
-    :php:meth:`RequestHandlerComponent::viewClassMap()` method has been added to map types to viewClasses.
-    The viewClassMap setting will not work on earlier versions.

 After adding ``Router::parseExtensions('json');`` to your routes file, CakePHP will automatically switch view classes when a request is done with the ``.json`` extension, or the Accept header is ``application/json``.